-Theme Actions Key Deliverables Timeframe Community, Urban Growth a nd Settlement Housing Growth and Diversity Consider the future and longer term development opportunity of the Precinct as a Future Investigation Planning Area.
+Theme Actions Key Deliverables Timeframe Community, Urban Growth a and Settlement Housing Growth and Diversity Consider the future and longer term development opportunity of the Precinct as a Future Investigation Planning Area.
 Investigate stakeholder aspirations and land development opportunities and constraints.
 Work with the Royal Agricultural Society and State Government to consider future land use opportunities for the Planning Area.
-Engage with landowners, key stakeholders, businesses and community in a review of the precinct vision, land use and built form opportunities and constraints to inform an update to the local planning framework and/or preparation of a precinct structure plan with recommendations for public realm improvements and economic development initiatives Preparation of a Vision Plan or Precinct Structure Plan Review of State and Local Panning Framework Long Term Economy and Employment Business and Employment diversity and growth Consider the established need and future requirements for light industrial and a broader range of commercial uses.
-Preparation of a Vision Plan or Precinct Structure Plan Review of State and Local Panning Framework Long Term Environment Urban Greening Consider the opportunity to facilitate additional open space, retention of existing mature trees and new tree planting.
+Engage with landowners, key stakeholders, businesses and community in a review of the precinct vision, land use and built form opportunities and constraints to inform an update to the local planning framework and/or preparation of a precinct structure plan with recommendations for public realm improvements and economic development initiatives Preparation of a Vision Plan or Precinct Structure Plan Review of State and Local Planning Framework Long Term Economy and Employment Business and Employment diversity and growth Consider the established need and future requirements for light industrial and a broader range of commercial uses.
+Preparation of a Vision Plan or Precinct Structure Plan Review of State and Local Planning Framework Long Term Environment Urban Greening Consider the opportunity to facilitate additional open space, retention of existing mature trees and new tree planting.
 Preparation of a Vision Plan or Precinct Structure Plan Long Term Ecological Linkages Consider the opportunity to provide for ecological linkages to adjacent natural assets.
-Preparation of a Vision Plan or Precinct Structure Plan Long Term Infrastructure Sustainable Transport Work with State Government to improve public transport and land use integration by considering opportunities to transition to a full time passenger rail service at the Showgrounds Station, or closure of the station (and Loch Street) together with construction of a new station at Ashton Avenue.
-Preparation of a Vision Plan or Precinct Structure Plan Review of State and Local Panning Framework Long Term Connectivity Consider opportunities to enhance permeability and connectivity within and through the Precinct, to support the broader neighbourhood movement network.
+Preparation of a Vision Plan or Precinct Structure Plan Long Term Infrastructure Infrastructure Sustainable Transport Work with State Government to improve public transport and land use integration, particularly in relation to Showgrounds and Loch St Stations.
+Preparation of a Vision Plan or Precinct Structure Plan Review of State and Local Planning Framework Long Term Connectivity Consider opportunities to enhance permeability and connectivity within and through the Precinct, to support the broader neighbourhood movement network.
 Preparation of a Vision Plan or Precinct Structure Plan Long Term